Having Numb Hands While Sleeping

 • Drains fluid that builds up inside your wrist joint and causes excess pressure.

 Having numb hands while sleeping can be due to a poor seeping position.
 In that case, adjusting your sleeping position should solve the problem.
 But having numb hands while sleeping is also a main sign of carpal tunnel syndrome.
-If so, you don't have to allow this disorder to take over your life.
+If this is the problem, you don't have to allow this disorder to take over your life.
 Taking the proper steps now to resolve the problem will prevent misery later on.
-Follow the 4 steps outlined here to stop carpal tunnel in its tracks.
+Follow 4 simple steps to stop carpal tunnel in its tracks.